aditi977/Illuminate/README.md

 Illuminate is an e-learning platform for working professionals who can learn on the job.
 Illuminate guides you from start to finish.

--Free Course recommendations and reading materials -Potential Project topics and problem statements to work on -Collaborating with in-house talent
+Free Course recommendations and reading materials Potential Project topics and problem statements to work on Collaborating with in-house talent
--Helps build your profile for your industry
+Helps build your profile for your industry
--Mentor guidance and support throughout your journey and beyond.
+Mentor guidance and support throughout your journey and beyond.